-On day five you will become familiar with quality planning, quality assurance, and quality control methodologies as well as learning the cost of quality concept and its parameters.
+On day five you will become familiar with quality planning, assurance, and control methodologies as well as learning the cost of quality concept and its parameters.
 We define quality metrics and cover tools for establishing and benchmarking quality control programs.
-We go into quality assurance and auditing as well as using and understanding quality control charts.
+We go into quality assurance and auditing as well as how to understand and use quality control charts.
 The risk section goes over known versus unknown risks and how to identify, assess, and categorize risk.
 We use quantitative risk analysis and modeling techniques so that you can fully understand how specific risks affect your project.
 You will learn ways to plan for and mitigate risk by reducing your exposure as well as how to take advantage of risks that could have a positive effect on your project.